tortawan/feda-project/README.md

 This project successfully implements and demonstrates the strengths of the Forest-guided Estimation of Distribution Algorithm (RF-MIMIC), showcasing its ability to effectively solve complex optimization problems.

-## Testing (Future Enhancements)

-To ensure the reliability and correctness of the algorithms and supporting components, incorporating a testing suite is highly recommended.
-This would typically involve creating a `tests/` directory in the project root.